SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 www.example.org       A         4.3.2.1
 ```

-But DNS servers do not know the backend state, as such DNS-based loadbalancing
+The DNS servers do not know the backend state, as such DNS-based loadbalancing
 is a very simplistic way of loadbalancing.

 ### 2.2.2 Reverse Proxy Loadbalancing